 The man gave a small laugh and looked at Aya, “...Have you ever killed… anything?”
 Aya shook her head, no. The man smiled more and nodded.
 “Good.
 I would hate to give the skills of the shinobi to a crazy person.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hayden D. LinderWrite a Review